t41372/Open-LLM-VTuber/README.md

 `barkTTS` (local, slow)
 - Install the pip package with this command `pip install git+https://github.com/suno-ai/bark.git` and turn it on in `conf.yaml`.
 - The required models will be downloaded on the first launch.

+`cosyvoiceTTS` (local, slow)
+- Configure [CosyVoice](https://github.com/FunAudioLLM/CosyVoice) and launch the webui demo according to their documentation.
+- Edit `conf.yaml` with your desired configurations.
+Check their webui and the api documentation on the webui to see the meaning of the configurations under the setting `cosyvoiceTTS` in the `conf.yaml`.

 `edgeTTS` (online, no API key required)
 - Install the pip package with this command `pip install edge-tts` and turn it on in `conf.yaml`.